turingschool/career-development-curriculum-site/module-1-prework/index.md

 As you begin this new chapter of your career, the Career Development team is here to meet you where you are and help you achieve your goals.
 To help us understand more about your background and comfort levels with each of the 5 competencies, please choose 1 activity for each competency to complete at the level in which you feel most comfortable.
 You'll end up with 5 activities to jump start your career development as you start at Turing, and you'll submit them in the prework survey submission (see [submission directions here](#submission)).
 Each one should take about 10-15 minutes to complete.

 ### Networking
-We will discuss networking a lot, and as you start at Turing, it's important to assess the network you currently have.
+The first step for networking in your new career as a software developer is to assess the network you currently have.
 Please [complete this activity](/module-1-prework/networking_prework_activity) and be prepared to share the link to the tracker you create.

 ### Interviewing